qiwang067/LS-Imagine/README.md

 ## Getting Started
 ### Install the Environment
-LS-Imagine is implemented and tested on Ubuntu 20.04 with python == 3.9:
+LS-Imagine is implemented and tested on Ubuntu 20.04 with python=3.9:

 1. Create an environment
     ```bash